 Surrounded by suffocating darkness, she breathed in deep of the damp, sheltering cold and clung to the hope, amidst fear and pain, that this would finally be the moment.

 “No… please.
 We are so close now, it’s almost over.
-If you give up I will lose you both…” His voice caught on a sob, realizing how close to death they really were.
+If you give up I will lose you both…” My voice caught on a sob, realizing how close to death they really were.
 “I can’t lose you, Ember.
 I just can’t.
 I love you too much.”

-Ember watched him; her blue eyes, shining like starlight, were filled with so much love.
+Ember watched me; her blue eyes, shining like starlight, were filled with so much love.
 She nodded, panting heavily as the next pain shuddered through her.
-She leaned forward, her courage and strength renewed by his words.
+She leaned forward, her courage and strength renewed by my words.
 She bore down with a grunted cry, screaming from the force that her own body was putting her through.
 Nearly three full days she had been fighting this battle and in moments it could be lost.
 The woman, Eleanor, stood above her waiting and crying for her, while encouraging her to make it happen this time.
 It was just one more fierce and mighty push.
 She was determined it would be her last, for she had nothing left to give.

 Ember fell back, gasping, her body throbbing, tremulous and weak from the long efforts.

 A cry pierced the darkness, and a light of hope was held close in Eleanor’s arms.
 The newborn child cried for life, for warmth, for love.
-She wrapped the child and passed the bundle to him.
+She wrapped the child and passed the bundle to me.

-They held each other for a long time, a family made whole and complete at last.
+We held each other for a long time, a family made whole and complete at last.

 “I must take care of her, John, she has lost a lot of blood…” Eleanor was calm, but her voice still carried an air of worry.